 If you chose contour lines, select the contour group by which to draw lines.
-Use the nearby button to display the Contour & Multi-Coloring Details dialog to define contour groups.
+Use the nearby processed and the contour & Multi-Coloring Details dialog to define contour groups.

 If you chose contour lines, click Line Color to select a line color in the Color Chooser.